Living Donor Right Hepatectomy with Ductoplasty & Hepaticojejunostomy

 Benefits of the Procedure

-• Faster recovery and minimal donor morbidity
+• Faster healing with minimal donor morbidity

 Possible Complications and Management